deployKF/website/content/about/kubeflow-vs-deploykf.md

       - All secrets are randomly generated at install time, rather than being hardcoded in manifests.
       - Reduced attack vectors compared to Kubeflow Manifests, particularly in Istio configurations.
       - Utilizes standard auth tools (`oauth2-proxy`) over unknown tools (`arrikto/oidc-authservice`).
-      - Automatically refreshes session cookies for active users in most cases.
+      - Automatically refreshes session cookies for active users in most cases (users will need to log in less often).
       - Uses Istio with [distroless images](https://istio.io/latest/docs/ops/configuration/security/harden-docker-images/) by default.
       - MinIO (or S3) access keys are isolated to each profile, not shared, and scoped to the minimum required permissions.
       - Supports [using AWS IRSA](../guides/tools/external-object-store.md#irsa-based-authentication) instead of S3 access keys.